AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 Since SG2 is a living design library that is home to reusable patterns, it's important for all contributing developers to attempt to create patterns the same way.

-Any new work merged into SG2 must meet the following standards:
+Any new work contributed into SG2 must meet the following standards:

 ### PatternLab Organization

 #### How patterns are organized:
 - Patterns should be listed alphabetically in the pattern list.
-No numbers (explain what this means): we don't need to number elements under top level folder, like 00-atoms/10-forms/<this stuff> – (twig/json) they're named things, not numbered things – at this point these things are actual THINGS. lol
+No numbers (e.g. `atoms/forms/text-input` instead of `00-atoms/10-forms/05-text`).
 - Talk about where SCSS and JS files should go (in a separate .scss directory?), as well as Twig and .md files (no subdirectories?).
 We may still need to make a decision about this.

 ##### Atoms